 3. As your kids get older, they learn self care: to bathe themselves and brush their own teeth, because you have helped them develop the habit.

 4. Packing a backpack and setting out clothes makes kids more competent and independent by teaching them to think about the next day.
-This is invaluable, not just because it makes mornings calmer.
+This is invaluable, and not just because it makes mornings calmer.
 It also allows them to suddenly remember things they have forgotten -- that tomorrow they need a change of clothes because the class is painting a mural, or that they forgot about a homework assignment.
 (Of course, if they remember these things at bedtime frequently, it's a sign that your after-school routine needs some attention!)

 5. Having a routine with times attached keeps you from being the bad-guy bedtime cop.
 It's just the schedule.

 6. Having a set bedtime as a youngster helps your kids, once they become teens, to think in terms of how much sleep they need to take good care of their bodies.
 They are more likely to stay well-rested.

 7. You get to check in with each child separately, which really helps if you've been apart all day.
 You have more chance of hearing what's bothering them.
 And you get that essential one-on one time with your older child, which keeps you connected at that difficult moment when he's heading into the tween years -- and peer issues can crowd out his relationship with you, even though he desperately needs to stay anchored to you.